 Hitachi High-Tech has automated the charge correction process with a cutting-edge software solution, so calculations now take only a matter of seconds.
 But the software doesn’t just save melting time; it can bring a range of other benefits to foundries.

 Our Adjcalc software combined with the highly intuitive Hitachi SpArcfire operating system, a foundry can automate the main aspects of melt correction.
-As soon as a Hitachi OES analyser shows that the material in the production process has not met the specification, the software can automatically calculate the adjustments needed and recommend a plan of action.
+As soon as a Hitachi OES analyzer shows that the material in the production process has not met the specification, the software can automatically calculate the adjustments needed and recommend a plan of action.

 As well as making all the necessary calculations in a matter of seconds, Adjcalc can help reduce the costs of the charge correction process.